tandalalam/CLIP-image-search-backend/README.md

-Here’s a concise version of the README:

----

 # CLIP Image Search Backend

 A backend for a search engine that uses the **CLIP model** and **Qdrant vector database** to match text queries with relevant images.
 Ideal for product discovery and cross-modal search applications.